Cologne, Germany

 The questions everyone asks

-Is Cologne safe for LGBTQ+ travelers?
+Is Cologne safe for same-sex couples?

 Do I need to speak German?